samyipsh/tp/docs/UserGuide.md

 * `EXISTING_COMMANDS` must be an existing command in NetworkUS (e.g. `list`, `tagall`, `untag`, etc.)
 * `EXISTING_COMMANDS` and `YOUR_ALIAS` must be separated by a space.
 * Aliases that you create will be saved.
-* NetworkUS only replace your input with corresponding commands if the alias matches the prefix of your input.
+* NetworkUS only replace your input with corresponding commands if the alias matches the **prefix word(s)** of your input.
+  * A **word** is defined as contiguous characters whose character that comes after (if any) and before (if any) the word is a space.
+  * For example: the alias `tag -A` will match the command `tag -A parameter`, but `tag -AD parameter` **will not be matched** even though `tag -A` matches the prefix of words `tag -AD`.
 * NetworkUS will check the **longest matching alias** in your input and change it with the corresponding command.

 Example:
 * `alias tagall tag -A` will create an alias `tag -A` for the `tagall` command, allowing `tag -A` to represent `tagall`.
+* `alias tagall tag` will throw an error as `tag` is an existing NetworkUS command. **You cannot create existing command name as alias**.
+* `alias notACommand tag -A` will throw an error as `notACommand` is not an existing NetworkUS command. **You only able to create alias for existing commands**.
+* `alias tag add n/Your Name` will create alias `add n/Your Name` for the `tag` command.
+Note that this kind of alias is not recommended.
+See the **caution** section.

+Example of how alias replacement works:
+* Suppose that you have created two aliases (in any order):
+  * `tag -A` as command `tagall`
+  * `tag -A -D` as command `untagall`
+* The command `tag -A -D OS` will be replaced as `untagall OS` regardless of the order of you create the aliases because the longest matching alias that matches the prefix word is `tag -A -D`.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 Use it carefully.
-You may only create necessary aliases.
-Avoid using alias that is the prefix of any existing command.
-It may cause some command to be hindered by your alias.
+You are encouraged to create appropriate aliases.
+Refrain from create alias that resembles existing command syntax, such as create alias `add n/Your Name` as any `tag` or `add` or any other commands. **NetworkUS will not handle these cases for you.**
 </div>

 ### Showing saved aliases : `showalias`